danyaberezun/replacewith/README.md

 The most common ways of utilizing `ReplaceWith` are the following

-1. Update API and save the old interface at least temporarily.
+1. Semi-automatic library migration by updating API and saving the old interface at least temporarily.
 2. Replace one class (name) with another.
 3. Provide an IDE-guided way to learn a library's API by providing a deprecated API, which looks like something well-known by users, i.e., like it is done with the (well-known) Flow library in
    [kotlinx.couritines](https://github.com/Kotlin/kotlinx.coroutines/blob/master/kotlinx-coroutines-core/common/src/flow/Migration.kt).